quinn-n/pip-search/README.md

 This project is currently a work in progress.
-I want to turn it into a binary with `pyinstall` eventually, but for now you'll have to settle for a manual install
+I want to turn it into a binary with `pyinstaller` eventually, but for now you'll have to settle for a manual install

 # Usage